Charabanc: Cultural references

 The French char à banc appears in Leo Tolstoy's Anna Karenina (1877) in part 6, chapter 17 in the Pevear/Volokhonsky translation (2000).

 The charabanc is notably mentioned in Dylan Thomas's short story "A Story", also known as "The Outing".
 In this piece the young Thomas unintentionally finds himself on the annual men's charabanc outing to Porthcawl.
 Within the story the charabanc is referred to as a "chara" in colloquial Welsh English.

 Cider with Rosie by Laurie Lee features a 1917 charabanc outing from rural Gloucestershire to Weston-super-Mare.

 The first verse of “Maginot Waltz” by Ralph McTell starts: “All off to Brighton in a char-a-banc”.

 Vince Hill's A Day at the Seaside begins with the line "Climb up little darling, into the charabanc".
 The song, written by Les Vandyke, came fifth in the 1963 Song for Europe competition.

-A char-a-banc also figures prominently in Rudyard Kipling's short story "The Village that Voted the Earth Was Flat" (1913).
+Charabancs are part of Rudyard Kipling's 1913 short story "The Village that Voted the Earth Was Flat".

 Char-a-bancs are mentioned in Dorothy Edwards' book The Witches and the Grinnygog in the chapter entitled "Mrs. Umphrey's Ghost Story".
 In it, Mrs. Umphrey tries to reassure the ghost of Margaret that the char-a-bancs are not the chariots of devils.

 "Peaches", a single by the Stranglers makes reference to a charabanc, with vocalist Hugh Cornwell explaining to the listener how he will be stuck on a beach "the whole summer" after missing a charabanc.